-- Summer Reading Program: Every summer, the library offers a Summer Reading Program to encourage reading and the love of reading in young readers.
+- Summer Reading Program: Every summer, the library offers a Summer Reading Program to encourage reading and the love of reading in youngsters.
 Sign-up is required and participants must hold a valid library card to participate.
 The program involves tracking the number of books read throughout the summer, a number of library sponsored performers, and prizes for everyone who has read a minimum of five books.
 While the program is geared toward children in elementary school, teens and adults are encouraged to participate if they wish.

-- Green Eggs and Ham Breakfast: Each year, in honor of Dr. Seuss’s Birthday, the library hosts a Green Eggs and Ham Breakfast, involving the a Dr. Seuss inspired activities and crafts as well as a free green eggs and ham breakfast (Don’t worry, they aren’t really green).
+- Green Eggs and Ham Breakfast: Each year, in honor of Dr. Seuss’s Birthday, the library hosts a Green Eggs and Ham Breakfast, involving Dr. Seuss inspired activities and crafts as well as a free green eggs and ham breakfast (Don’t worry, they aren’t really green).
 Sign-up is required, but attendance is free.

 Programs for Adults:

 - Book Clubs: The library sponsors two evening book clubs and one daytime book club.
 All clubs meet at the Treehouse Café on Merchant Street on a monthly basis.
 All books are provided by the library.
 As club size is limited, the library maintains a wait list of people interested in joining.
 New members are invited to join on a first-come, first-served basis.
 To be added to the wait list, visit the library and provide your name, telephone number and email address.
 Book Clubs are open to Audubon residents only.

 - Yoga: For six weeks over the summer, the library offers yoga classes to interested participants.
 Registration and fees are required.
 Announcements for the classes and registration dates will be published in the Spring/Summer edition of the Library Line, the library’s newsletter.